CaramelFur/tcl-js/README.md

 ### Other working parts

-These are not commands but just general parts of the interpreter, if they are listed they work
+These are not commands but just general parts of the program, if they are listed they work

 - lexer
 - parser